GeorgeChirikov/FoodieDiary/docs/UI/Popup.md

 ## 4. Interaction Flows

-Describe how users interact with the screen and the resulting actions.

 *   **Tapping [X-icon]:** Closes the popup.
 *   **Tapping [Add to Diary button]:** Adds the specific item to the user's diary.
 *   **Tapping [Add to favorites/Remove from favorites]:** Either adds the item to favorites or removes it from favorites